cutenode/1x.engineer/README.md

 ### Editing Traits

-If there are refinements that can be made to existing traits to make them more accurate or inclusive of 1x developers, please feel free to make them – your contributions are more than welcome.
+If there are refinements, that can be made to existing traits to make them more accurate or inclusive of 1x developers, please feel free to make them – your contributions are more than welcome.

 Additionally, if you feel that a trait doesn't represent 1x developers, please feel free to remove it and share why.
 This project goes both ways.